 By Elizabeth Piper

-Elizabeth Piper is a Health Educator at Jewish Community Services
+Elizabeth Piper is a former Health Educator for JCS Prevention Education.

 The Mental Well, an initiative of JCS, is an online community for young adults, created by young adults, who are navigating the highs and lows that accompany their 20s and 30s.
 To learn more, visit thementalwellblog.org or email firstname.lastname@example.org.

 JCS is a comprehensive human services organization providing a broad range of services that meet the diverse, multi-dimensional needs of individuals and families throughout Central Maryland.
 To learn more, visit jcsbalt.org or call 410-466-9200.